 I usually use Steam if I want to play old Windows games on macOS.
 Many of my favourite games, for example, Counter-Strike, are available on macOS through Steam client.
 It was all good until Apple’s release of MacOS Catalina, which doesn’t allow the installation of 32-bit apps.
 The Counter-Strike and many other Windows and Mac games are 32-bit.
 As far as I know, Steam and its peers have no plans to update old games for 64-bit operating systems.
 That makes things difficult for anyone who wishes to play classic games on Catalina.
 This article reviews a software, CrossOver, that can bypass the limitation of Catalina in running 32-bit Steam and Windows games.

-How to play old 32-bit Steam games on Mac OS Catalina
+How to play old 32-bit games on Mac OS Catalina

 Those who have upgraded to Catalina already know that it can’t run 32-bit Mac apps and games.
 And this change affects 32-bit Windows applications too.
 So if you are using WineSkin or WineBottler, for running your Windows apps on macOS, you are also at a loss.

-The quickest method to run 32-bit games on a Mac is to downgrade it’s OS to Mojave or install Catalina on a different partition.
+The widely followed way to run 32-bit games on a Catalina Mac is downgrading the OS to Mojave or by using a virtual machine instance with Virtualbox.
 We already have a post on installing 32-bit apps when macOS Catalina says the “app needs to be updated.”

 But these two methods have their advantages and disadvantages.
-And some people prefer to run their games natively on Catalina itself, especially if they have 32-bit and 64-bit games in their Steam Library.
-Thankfully, it still possible to play all those old games on Catalina if you install CrossOver 19.01.
+May people prefer run their games without virtual machine or apps like Virtualbox or Parallels.
+They want to play them natively on Catalina itself, especially if they have 32-bit and 64-bit games in their Steam Library.
+Thankfully, it still possible to play all those old games on Catalina if you install CrossOver 19.02.

 The above screenshot is taken from Steam for macOS Catalina.
 It shows a warning message if I try to access or download any 32-bit Steam Game.
 CrossOver can help you in running the Windows version of Steam as a guest program on macOS Catalina.
 Since the Windows client of Steam runs 32-bit games, you can play them directly- just as you are doing it from Catalina.